Low Power Mode

 - Your Tempo must be fitted with a remote shutter release cable (distinct from the USB cable).
-This is not available on some DSLR models, such as the Nikon D3400 and D3500.
+This is not available on some models, such as the Nikon D3400 and D3500, and Sony cameras.

 - Your Tempo should ideally be on the latest firmware version.
 If your system is on an older firmware version, or to check if it is up-to-date, refer to the Firmware Update Knowledge Base article.